During The Day

 Supplements can definitely assist you when it’s time to switch off and sleep.

-- The PEAK Chocolate REST is specially formulated with chamomile, decaf green tea, zinc, magnesium and L-Tryptohphan which are all proven to be sleep inducers.
-As part of a pre sleep routine, it also tells your body that you’re ready to switch off.
+- Peak Rest Chocolate and Peak Rest Drinking Chocolate are specially formulated with supplements zinc & magnesium, chamomile extract, L-Tryptohphan and B-Vitamins which are all proven sleep inducers.
+As part of a pre-sleep routine, it also tells your body that you’re ready to switch off.
 You can grab Rest Chocolate here or Rest Drinking Chocolate here.

 If you're looking to improve performance whether it be for fitness, work or just general day-to-day energy levels, you should be taking your sleep and recovery seriously.
 Different methods work for different people, so it is important to test and trial different techniques and see what works for you.